Welcome to Quick Lit, where we share short and sweet reviews of what we’ve been reading lately.

 I began this immediately after finishing the wonderful audio version of the author's previous work A Man Called Ove.
 Backman's second novel follows the adventures of a 7-year-old named Elsa, whose grandmother dies and leaves behind a series of letters, sending the young girl on a scavenger hunt with weighty implications.
 Whimsical and engaging, if not quite up to the level of Ove.
 More info →

 I've been meaning to read this book for years: it's been highly recommended by readers with great taste.
 But it wasn't until my family started volunteering at our church's food pantry that it vaulted to the top of my list.
-I knew our church began the food pantry BECAUSE of Sara Miles's visit to the church a few years ago, and after reading her inspiring story, I understand why her enthusiasm for community food pantries contagious.
+I knew our church began the food pantry BECAUSE of Sara Miles's visit to the church a few years ago, and after reading her inspiring story, I understand why her enthusiasm for community food pantries is contagious.
 A compelling spiritual memoir, though I did find the first half stronger than the second.
 More info →